Follow these rules for capitalization on B.C. government websites.

 - Information is available at any branch office

 Capitalize proper ministry names but use lower case for generic or plural.
+Use lower case for a reference to a specific ministry that doesn't include its name.

 - The justice and natural resource ministries